vighneshvnkt/Big-data-prototype-for-insurance-claims/README.md

 ## Running the example
-Run the REST API through STS
+Run the REST API through STS (ensure that path to JSON Schema is corrected in the code).
 Run following commands in CURL
 POST command: (goodJSON contains the JSON to be posted)